iamsmurph/SymBreak/README.md

 ## Installation and Usage

 After cloning, users are recommended to install requirements in a Conda environment.
-Access to a GPU and CUDA Toolkit 11.2 or higher is required.
+Access to a Nvidia GPU and CUDA Toolkit 11.2 or higher is required.

 ```
 conda create --name <env> --file requirements.txt